akashmuni/Frontend-Mentor/nft-preview-card-component/README.md

   - [Built with](#built-with)
 - [Author](#author)

 ## Overview

-Building a product preview card component and get it looking as close to the design as possible.
+Building a NFT Preview Card Component and get it looking as close to the design as possible.

 ### Screenshot